-After our brainstorming session, I drafted a design plan based on the structural guidelines he suggested along with the historic details that were important to me.
-Together we developed a construction plan and made small tweaks as needed once the work began.
+After our brainstorming session, I drafted a design plan based.
+This plan included the structural guidelines he suggested along with the historic details that were important to me.
+Together we developed a construction plan for the pergola restoration and made small tweaks as needed once the work began.

 Once construction was completed, I was able to get to work on styling the space.
 The first step was to add two lanterns on each side of the red patio doors.
 They have the look and feel of gas lanterns at a fraction of the cost and look beautiful at night.